gnosischain/documentation/docs/bridges/Legacy Bridges UI/using-xdai-bridge/README.md

 ### How To Use the xDai Bridge with Safe (formerly Gnosis Safe)

 The xDai Bridge is included as a native Safe application, and Multisig Wallets on both Ethereum and Gnosis can interact with the bridge directly from the safe.
 The following instructions are for bridging **xDai to Dai** and vice versa.
-To bridge any other ERC20s, see the [Leacy Omnibridge + Gnosis Safe](../using-omnibridge/README.md) instructions.
+To bridge any other ERC20s, see the [Legacy Omnibridge + Gnosis Safe](../using-omnibridge/README.md) instructions.

 #### Initiating a Transaction